 Bosch servo drive was responsible for the scanner movement, which was controlled using a Siemens PLC controller.
 The vision system was deployed on an Advantech industrial computer with an installed Profinet interface module, which allows communication with the PLC.

-Adaptive Vision Studio version 5.0 was used to develop a complex inspection application.
+Aurora Vision Studio version 5.0 was used to develop a complex inspection application.
 The availability of advanced tools for 2D and 3D analysis, tools for communication using the PROFINET protocol and the ability to design HMIl allowed it to meet all of the project's requirements.

 Two access levels have been added to the developed HMI.
 The first level allows the operator to view the inspection results, scanner connection status and the currently selected reference.
 The inspection results are indicated by rectangular indicators and drawn ROIs of particular inspections on the images obtained as a result of 3D-> 2D conversion.